 Synthetic casings may be considered as an alternative, said Smith.
 He said, however, that the quality and system used in China makes natural casings cheaper.

-I am absolutely not saying do not outsource to China, but I am saying that in measuring the rewards of doing so, one should also mindful of the risks and try to put some monetary amount on those risks, including those that cannot yet even be determined.
+I am absolutely not saying do not outsource to China, but I am saying that in measuring the rewards of doing so, you need to remain ever mindful of the risks and try to put some monetary amount on those risks, including those that cannot yet even be determined.

 What do you think?